 Arlington Public Schools, New Elementary School at Reed Building

-Scheduled to open in September 2021, the New Elementary School at Reed Building will be Net Zero.
+Scheduled to open in September 2021, the New Elementary School at Reed Building will be designed net-zero ready.

 new 21st-century learning environment